mouuff/trendview/README.md

 # TrendView

-TrendView is a tool that leverages AI to analyze and visualize trends.
+TrendView is an AI-powered tool designed to analyze and visualize trends effectively.

+### Features:
+- **Configurable Automation**: Retrieve RSS content and obtain ratings from your preferred AI.
+- **Database Integration**: Store and manage results efficiently.
+- **CSV Export**: Easily export data to CSV format.
+- **Real-time Visualization**: Use the built-in web server to visualize results in real-time.

 ## Project Status

 This project is currently in the prototype stage.
-It was built rapidly over a few days but is designed to be modular and extendable, allowing for future enhancements and integrations.
+It was built over a few days but is designed to be modular and extendable, allowing for future enhancements and integrations.

 You can easily set up and run this project entirely locally.